What is a Certificate of Acceptance (COA)?

 Under what circumstances can you apply for a COA?

-You can apply for a COA:
+Under section 97 you can apply for a COA:

 - If the work was done by the owner or a previous owner; and a building consent was required for the work but was not obtained; or